Open today from 8:30am to 5:00pm.

-Housing Authority of the County of Stanislaus is a public housing agency in Modesto, California that participates in the Section 8 Housing Choice Voucher, and Public Housing programs.
-As of February 23rd, 2019, Housing Authority of the County of Stanislaus has 2 waiting lists that are open now or opening soon.
+Housing Authority of the County of Stanislaus is a public housing agency in Modesto, California that participates in the Section 8 Housing Choice Voucher (HCV), and Public Housing programs.
+As of May 20th, 2019, Housing Authority of the County of Stanislaus has 2 waiting lists that are open now or opening soon.

 The Alpine, Amador, Calaveras, Inyo, Mariposa, Mono, and Tuolumne County, California Limited Housing Choice Voucher Waiting List is open indefinitely.
 The Public Housing Waiting List is open indefinitely.

 |Alpine, Amador, Calaveras, Inyo, Mariposa, Mono, and Tuolumne County, California Limited Housing Choice Voucher||Open Indefinitely|

 The Housing Authority of the County of Stanislaus (HACS): Alpine, Amador, Calaveras, Inyo, Mariposa, Mono, and Tuolumne County Section 8 Housing Choice Voucher waiting list is currently open on a limited basis.
 This waiting list opened on September 20, 2017 at 12:01 am PT, and is open until further notice.

 This waiting list has the following preferences: Live or work in the county selected.
 There may be additional preferences, but they have yet to be confirmed.

 For more information, visit the HACS website, or call the office at (209) 557-2000.

 Applicants who need help completing the application due to disability can make a reasonable accommodation request to the housing authority via (209) 557-2000.

 Last Updated on 05/04/2018.